Rancho2002/C-projects/CONTRIBUTING.md

 2) Bring the repo in your local system
 3) Create a new branch
 4) Now create a directory(name of the directory should be the project name)
-5) Add your C code projects along with readme.md (VIDEO DEMO OR SCREENSHOTS) so that your project can be easily understandable
+5) Add your C code projects along with readme.md ( ⚠️ VIDEO DEMO OR SCREENSHOTS everything uploaded inside readme not any other folder) so that your project can be easily understandable
 6) Commit and create a pull request
 ```
 🥳🥳 and yaay!!
 You make your PR successfully.<br>